eMC - trusted, up to date and comprehensive information about medicines

 With each inhalation a fraction of the delivered dose will be deposited in the oral cavity.
 To minimize unnecessary systemic exposure to terbutaline, the patients should be advised to, when possible, rinse their mouth after each use.

-If a previously effective dosage regimen no longer gives the same symptomatic relief, the patient should urgently seek further medical advice.
+If a previously effective dosage regimen no longer gives the same symptomatic relief, the patient should seek medical advice as soon as possible as this could be a sign of worsening asthma and warrants a reassessment of the asthma therapy.
 Consideration should be given to the requirements for additional therapy (including increased dosages of anti-inflammatory medication).
 Severe exacerbations of asthma should be treated as an emergency in the usual manner.

 As for all beta2-agonists caution should be observed in patients with thyrotoxicosis.